What is a book tasting?

 - Students can use their placemats to jot down their thoughts as they go.

-- Students will then rotate to the next table and repeat the process.
+- They will then rotate to the next table and repeat the process.

 - Students can use their bookmarks to write down the titles of the books that they really want to read.
 If there’s time, have students reflect on the activity.